tommy351/gin-csrf/README.md

 [![Build Status](https://travis-ci.org/tommy351/gin-csrf.svg?branch=master)](https://travis-ci.org/tommy351/gin-csrf)

-CSRF protection middleware for [Gin].
+CSRF protection middleware for [Gin](https://gin-gonic.com/).
 This middleware has to be used with [gin-sessions].

 ## Installation